Prachiyyyy/Test-Tasks-ArtExtract-HumanAI-/README.md

 # Test-Tasks-ArtExtract-HumanAI-
 Here are the 2 test tasks that were asked to perform to be able to draft a proposal for HumanAI's ArtExtract project

-Please download the ipynb file to see the code as preview here unavailable due to meta data

 # TASK1: Convolutional-Recurrent Architectures
 ArtGAN Dataset: https://github.com/cs-chan/ArtGAN/blob/master/WikiArt%20Dataset/README.md

-To do: To build Build a model based on convolutional-recurrent architectures for classifying Style, Artist, Genre, and other attributes.
+To do: a model based on convolutional-recurrent architectures for classifying Style, Artist, Genre, and other attributes.
 General and Specific.
 Pick the most appropriate approach and discuss your strategy. discuss which evaluation metrics you are using to evaluate your model performance.
 Find outliers, e.g. paintings that do not fit a particular artist or genre despite their assignment.

 ## Architecture
 - CRNN - ResNet50 CNN backbone + bidirectional lstm + attention mechanism